NieshaMcdewitt/JavaCollaborationPlatform/README.md

 # JavaCollaborationPlatform

-A collaboration platform developed in Java for team communication, project management, and document sharing.
+JavaCollaborationPlatform is a collaboration platform implemented in Java.
+It facilitates team communication, project management, and document sharing.

+## Key Features
+- Team communication
+- Project management
+- Document sharing

+## Setup
+Enhance collaboration with JavaCollaborationPlatform by following these setup instructions...